mcomella/reader-links/README.md

 # reader-links
-Problem: when reading an article, I may find links that I want to open.
+**Problem**: when reading an article, I may find links that I want to open.
 However, if I open the links now, I'll lose the context of the article I'm reading and if I open it in the background, I won't remember the context of the article that my links came from.

-Solution: repeat article links at the end an article with additional context.
+**Solution**: repeat article links at the end an article with additional context.
 For simplicity in implementation, this is done in reader mode.

 ![screenshot](readme-res/screenshot.png)